xani-dev/javascript-react-2/Assignments.md

 ![](./docs/ex1b.png)

-Always keep the DevTools console open (ctl+shift+i).
+Always keep the DevTools console open (Ctl+Shift+I) and remove any errors or warnings.

 When you are finished create a PR with the following title: Ex.
-1: Date Fetcher
+1: Date Fetcher.

 # Ex.
 2